 Cash Tolls on Bay Area Bridges Suspended

-To minimize toll collectors’ and toll-paying customers’ risk of exposure to COVID-19, cash toll collection at the Bay Area’s seven state-owned toll bridges was suspended in March 2020 for the duration of this public health emergency.
-Please visit the Bay Area FasTrak website for more information about how to pay tolls or to sign up for FasTrak.
+To minimize toll collectors’ and toll-paying customers’ risk of exposure to COVID-19, cash toll collection at the Bay Area’s seven state-owned toll bridges was suspended in March 2020.
+A new all-electronic toll collection system will go into operation at these bridges in January 2021.
+Please visit the Bay Area FasTrak website for more information about how to sign up for FasTrak, open a License Plate Account or make a one-time toll payment.

 Bay Area Express Lanes “Open to All” During Public Health Emergency